WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: : Design and implementation

+where $\mathcal{M}_o$ denotes the original model and $\mathcal{M}_w$ denotes the watermarked model.
+The pseudo graph $\mathbf{\tilde{G}}$ serves as a substitute for the training graph $\mathbf{G}$ to maintain the primary task performance of the watermarked model. $\mathcal{L}_{\text{main}}$ aims to minimize the prediction discrepancy between the watermarked model and the original model on the pseudo graph $\mathbf{\tilde{G}}$. $\mathcal{L}_{\text{wm}}$ is used to embed the watermark.
+The node features of the pseudo graph $\mathbf{X_{\tilde{G}}}$ are updated during training, increasing the learning challenge for the watermarked model and encouraging it to learn more robust features from the original model.

-Unlike classical DFAD for GNNs~\cite{zhuang2022data}, which updates both the node features and the graph topology, \textit{Setting \romIII} keeps the graph topology fixed and updates only the node features.
-This is because LDDE is relevant to the graph topology, and altering the topology would increase the uncertainty of modifying the LDDE values.
-The principle of \textit{Setting \romIII} is that the optimal points of the watermarked model and the original model are very close, enabling the original model to be transformed into the watermarked model with minor alteration.
+Unlike classical DFAD for GNNs~\cite{zhuang2022data}, which updates both the node features and the graph topology, \textit{S.T.M.} keeps the graph topology fixed and updates only the node features.
+This is because LDDE is relevant to the graph topology.
+Altering the topology would increase the uncertainty of modifying the LDDE values.
+The principle of \textit{S.T.M.} dictates that the optimal points of the watermarked model and the original model are nearly identical, allowing the original model to be transformed into the watermarked model with only minor alteration.